Sign Up

 Other Treatments

-Psychotherapy, individual, group or family, is helpful for the schizophrenic patient.
-These sessions offer education, improve coping skills and provide support.
+Psychotherapy, including individual, group, or family, is helpful for the schizophrenic patient.
+These sessions offer education, improve coping skills, and provide support.
 The goals are to improve quality of life and reduce symptoms and hospitalizations.

 Family therapy educates the family and provides training in communicating, solving problems, and coping methods.
-A recent study that looked at the effects of education and regular follow-up on the phone after an inpatient stay over six months showed that caregivers in a group of individuals who received education had less depression and family burden when compared to those who did not have the education (Ozkan et al., 2013).
-Involved and engaged families improve the patient's treatment (Okpokoro et al., 2014).
+An analysis looked at the effects of education and regular follow-up on the phone after an inpatient stay over six months.
+It showed that caregivers who received education had less depression and family burden when compared to those who did not have the education (Ozkan et al., 2013).
+Involved and engaged families improve the treatment of the patient.

-The use of other health care professionals can significantly aid schizophrenic patient and their families in managing this disease.
+Other healthcare professionals can significantly aid the schizophrenic patient and their families in managing this disease.
 Social workers can help work with the family and set up services such as vocational training, support groups, and living arrangements if necessary.
-Many schizophrenic patients live in specialized housing, and many cannot live alone.
+Many schizophrenic patients live in specialized housing, as many cannot live alone.
 Dietitians can help the patient manage dietary issues.
 Schizophrenic patients often have poor diets.
-The use of antipsychotic medications increases the risk of weight gain, diabetes and hypercholesterolemia.
+The use of antipsychotic medications increases the risk of weight gain, diabetes, and hypercholesterolemia.
 Dietitians can help improve diets to minimize the risk of these conditions.

 Referring patients to the National Alliance for the Mentally Ill is helpful.
 They can provide information and support to schizophrenic patients and their families.